ClementNerma/NightOS/docs/specs/services/system/fs.md

 * Client
 * `sys::fs` service
-* [filesystem interface](../integration/filesystem-interfaces.md) (only if the filesystem is not [handled natively](#list-of-natively-handled-filesystems))
+* [filesystem interface](../integration/filesystem-interfaces.md) (only if the filesystem is not [supported natively](#list-of-natively-supported-filesystems))
 * [storage driver service](../drivers/storage.md) (only if a filesystem interface is used, or if the storage device requires a [specific driver](../drivers/storage.md))
 * Hardware storage device

 The response then goes up through all layers.
 Note that in all cases, the [`sys::hw`](hw.md) don't need to be contacted, thanks to [direct driver access](hw.md#direct-driver-access-for-sysfs).

-In the best scenario, which is for [natively handled filesystems](#list-of-natively-handled-filesystems) on storage devices that don't require a [dedicated driver](../drivers/storage.md), [direct hardware access](hw.md#direct-hardware-access-for-sysfs) is possible, reducing the traversal to:
+In the best scenario, which is for [natively supported filesystems](#list-of-natively-supported-filesystems) on storage devices that don't require a [dedicated driver](../drivers/storage.md), [direct hardware access](hw.md#direct-hardware-access-for-sysfs) is possible, reducing the traversal to:

 * Client
 * `sys::fs` service
 * Hardware storage device

-### List of natively handled filesystems
+### List of natively supported filesystems

-The following filesystems are natively handled, meaning they don't require a [filesystem interface](../integration/filesystem-interfaces.md) to work properly:
+The following filesystems are natively supported, meaning they don't require a [filesystem interface](../integration/filesystem-interfaces.md) to work properly:

 * Btrfs
 * Ext2 / Ext3 / Ext4